 - Gift e-gifts!
-Think ebooks, e-audiobooks, music: gift subscriptions to Audible, Kindle Unlimited, Spotify, a video game, or any other similar online subscription.
+Think ebooks, e-audiobooks, and digital music; gift subscriptions to Audible, Kindle Unlimited, Spotify, a video game, or any other similar online subscription.

 - Gifts for experiences – tickets to the movies, theater, ballet, climbing gym, museums, or the spa!
 What would the person you’re gifting really like?

-- See my Black Friday post for additional ideas.
+- See my Black Friday article for additional ideas.

 There are so many alternatives!
 But first things first…

 Let’s talk about tape

 Stop buying “Scotch” or plastic tape.
 I know this seems crazy, but if you want to reduce waste and plastic pollution, plastic tape has got to go.
 I recommend gummed paper tape, which I first learned about from the blog, My Plastic Free Life.The tape is water-activated and is super sticky with just a tiny amount of moisture.
 I cut out small strips of the paper tape, apply a tiny bit of water with a paintbrush and let it get gummy, and then apply the tape.

 It’s not the most attractive tape, but if the gift wrap is going to be trashed or recycled after the gift is opened, who cares?
 People you give gifts to probably know you well enough to understand that you’re an eco-warrior.
 Be proud.
 And if you are worried about it, you could decorate the tape.